-“So how did you appear just outside of the island’s casing under the water?” she asked me as I lay on the sand, surveying the stars.
+“So how did you appear just outside of the island’s casing under water?” she asked me as I lay on the sand, surveying the stars.

-Tammy fell asleep next to me, hugging her pack, and I turned away to talk to Lone so I wouldn’t wake her, “I don’t have a clue.”
-I said thinking about it.
+Tammy fell asleep next to me, hugging her pack, and I turned away to talk to Lone so I wouldn’t wake her, “I don’t have a clue,” I said thinking about it.
 “One minute Tammy and I were standing on solid ground and the next thing I know we’re being dragged underground somehow.”

 Lone thought about it for a moment, her long dirty-blonde hair glimmering in the fire light.
-She’d grown up so much since I last saw her but she was still the same independent person I knew her to be.
+She’d grown up so much since I last saw her but she was still the same independent person I remembered her to be.